rijuvenator/colorcode/README.md

 These are **Python 3.7** scripts to encrypt ASCII text into images.

   * `colorcode.py` encodes ASCII values into an RGB color grid and produces an image
-  * `steganography.py`  encodes binary ASCII values across the LSBs of the RGB channels of an existing image (see [Steganography](https://en.wikipedia.org/wiki/Steganography))
+  * `steganography.py`  encodes binary ASCII values across the LSBs of the RGB channels of an existing image

 `demo.png` encodes the source code of `colorcode.py` _using_ `colorcode.py`, _and_ the source code of `steganography.py` _using_ `steganography.py`.